sesmfs/360-Surround-View-CUDA-Project/readme.md

 ## Build And Run
 run surround_view.ipynb
 ## Result
 The code inputs are 4 fisheye camera images, and the stitched image results are as follows.
-The project utilizes cuda to accelerate the c++ code with a frame rate of over 10k.
+The project utilizes cuda to accelerate the c++ code with a frame rate over 10k.

 <img src="./surround.jpg" width="300">